 They said welcome and asked where I was from.
 “New York City, New York,” I said and the return was wild because everyone laughed.

 I spoke with a young man who walked Hollywood Boulevard for a few days with no shoes or socks.
 And he said he was done.
 He said he was through.

 “I can’t live like this anymore.” and just like that, he submitted himself to treatment.
 He walked the line and changed his life around.
 More importantly, he made a decision to change.
 We used to talk on the phone.
 He found a place to live, reconnected with his family and plays his guitar with his friends again.

-This so-called homeless person was there with the only intention to change and improve.
-Meanwhile, some of our rich and famous were in this same room.
-They were hiding with a hood over their head, huge sunglasses over their face, trying to hide their identity and hide their attendance; yet; they made themselves more obvious by pretending to be under cover.
+This so-called homeless person was there with the intention to change and improve.
+Meanwhile, some of the rich and famous were in this same room.
+They were hiding with a hood over their head, huge sunglasses over their face, trying to hide their identity and hide their attendance; yet, they made themselves more obvious by pretending to be under cover.

 I had to stop at one of the rehabilitation facilities where I attended a meeting for the patients.
 There was a person who talked with me for a while.
 They were mad that they had to be there.
 They were downright belligerent and nasty.
 But not to me.

 They told me that they didn’t want anyone to know about them and that they were famous.

 As a suggestion, I offered, “Maybe you should stop telling people you’re famous then.”

 I don’t think this person liked my idea.
 Then again, I was back at the same establishment, nearly one year later and rather than being a patient, this person was back as a visitor, clean and sober.

 “Say, aren’t you the guy that lit the fire that time?”